fabricioanciaes/gccafe/src/pages/blog/2018-04-17-minha-vítima.md

 <br>

-### Skill
+### Technique

-We saw that ability alone is simply about how agile our hands can be, and we can compare ourselves to musicians in this case.
-Here is an example of pure dexterity:
+We saw that skill alone is simply about how agile our hands can be, and we can compare ourselves to musicians in this case.
+Here is an example of pure skillfulness:

 * https://youtu.be/obs406VmUa8

 <br>

-Here we see that, though he is very able and dexterous, if someone who knows the musical language and recognizes technical problems, he would be able to tell that the sonority is polluted, the notes don't sound straight, there are some notes mistakes and etc. However, you can't say that there's no ability in it, or how would some say in the music community, talent.
+Here we see that, though he is very skilled and capable, if someone who knows the musical language and recognizes technical problems, he would be able to tell that the sonority is polluted, the notes don't sound straight, there are some notes mistakes and etc. However, you can't say that there's no skill in it, or how would some say in the music community, talent.

-In this case, we can see a musician that is extremely able and skillful:
+In this case, we can see a musician that is extremely skillful in his technical plenitude:

 * https://youtu.be/WSvjIUr9MHA

 <br>

 Now, sound is absolute, clear, clean and sound (no pun intended).
 All notes are audible, without noise, interference or failures.
-The sound quality is the result of a very well studied unique skill.
+The sound quality is the result of a very well studied unique technique.
 This is confirmed when we pick musicians of same repertoire that requires less skill, but that needs the same technical control:

 * https://youtu.be/20L6n9aZbkU
 * https://youtu.be/BcI7M6OtyyI